jhudsl/tidyversecourse/docs/04-dataviz.md

 ![First 12 rows of diamonds dataset](https://docs.google.com/presentation/d/1WRfoVxRU_dRcbMGtsha5zSokBRoAFIirm32Wq6bZuEc/export/png?id=1WRfoVxRU_dRcbMGtsha5zSokBRoAFIirm32Wq6bZuEc&pageid=g360e22de56_0_108)

-Here you see a lot of numbers and can get an idea of what data are available in this data set.
+Here you see a lot of numbers and can get an idea of what data are available in this dataset.
 For example, in looking at the column names across the top, you can see that we have information about how many carats each diamond is (`carat`), some information on the quality of the diamond cut (`cut`), the color of the diamond from J (worst) to D (best) (`color`), along with a number of other pieces of information about each diamond.

-We will use this data set to better understand how to generate plots in R, using `ggplot2`.
+We will use this dataset to better understand how to generate plots in R, using `ggplot2`.

 ### Scatterplots: `geom_point()`